-Timely climate action will make airport operations more cost-efficient and resilient.
+Timely climate action will make airport operations more cost-efficient and resilient to increasingly stringent legislation.
 Cutting carbon emissions is becoming increasingly affordable and often results in reduced energy consumption.
 Using renewable energy also contributes to making airport operations more resilient to disruptions by protecting energy supply and delivering price certainty.
 The airport also legitimises its position within society, maintaining a so-called 'license to operate'.

-Step 1 - Map your carbon footprint
+Step 1 - Map the carbon footprint

-The starting point is to measure your past and current emissions so that you can scope your roadmap.
-This will allow you to understand the emissions impact of the various activities across the airport and the value chain.
+The starting point is to measure the airport's past and current emissions in order to scope the roadmap.
+This will allow airports to understand the emissions impact of the various activities across the site and the value chain.
 It also provides a basis from which to set targets.